jacobpm/edison/README.md

  * [Dell Edge Gateway 5100]()
  * [Intel® Edison Arduino Breakout Kit]()

+A computer is required to connect the Edison board for flashing and configuration.

 **NOTE:** The additional hardware required for the code examples is specified the Arduino and Python tutorials, although everything what's necessary is already included in the [IoT Acceleration Starter Kit](http://www.iot-starterkit.de/).

 ## Installation & Configuration